eyebeam/curriculum/TEMPLATE.md

 # About Our Template

-Eyebeam's educational focus is to develop artist-led, STEAM based education.
+Eyebeam's educational focus is to promote artist-led, STEAM based education.
 This template is intended for our teaching artists to document their lessons with a larger goal for their curriculum to be referenced for wider use in classrooms, libraries, after school programs or anywhere STEAM programming can be offered.

 This template is based off of NYC Department of Education's CS4All Blueprint to teach creative computing.
-For more information on the core components they advise teachers and classes focus on to give the students the competency to be better prepared to engage with more difficult STEM lessons, I highly encourage you to read about [their approach here](https://blueprint.cs4all.nyc/what-is-cs/)
+For more information on the core components they advise teachers and classes focus on, to give the students the competency to be better prepared to engage with more difficult STEM lessons, I highly encourage you to read about [their approach here](https://blueprint.cs4all.nyc/what-is-cs/)

 # TEMPLATE BELOW